ambrosus/preSignedTransactions/readme.md

 # Where it can be used
 ![business_logic.png](docs/business_logic.png)

-For example, Starbucks release own token.
-These tokens can be spent to purchase coffee.
-For this Starbucks created token smart contract and wallet for clients.
-Bob received 10 tokens from Starbucks, and he wants to send 5 token to Alice.
-For this Bob can use Starbucks wallet, which will prepare transaction parameters and send them to Starbucks.
+For example, Coffefee (a fictive coffee shop) release own loyalty token which can be spent to purchase coffee from any of its stores.
+For this, Coffefee created token smart contract and wallet for clients.
+Bob received 10 tokens from Coffefee, and he wants to send 5 token to Alice.
+For this Bob can use Coffefee wallet app, which will prepare transaction parameters and send them to Coffefee.
 Signing and sending performed off-chain, so there is no fee for that.
-When Starbucks received signed parameters and crates on-chain transaction from itself.
-Now transaction performed on-chain and Starbucks pays transaction fee for Bob.
-Smartcontract can verify parameters with Bob signature, and after check it will send 5 tokens from Bob to Alice.
+When Coffefee receives signed parameters and crates on-chain transaction from itself.
+Now transaction performed on-chain and Coffefee pays actual transaction fee (in native AMBs) for Bob.
+Smart contract can verify parameters with Bob signature, and after check it will send 5 tokens from Bob to Alice.

 # How it works